 This is just one of a few absurd situations that I have come across.
 A number of composers that did not make it past 40 but still have tons of compositional gems that need to be heard by the world.
 I plan on one day organizing my collection and possibly publishing it myself – since much of it is public domain.

 My heart cringes when I am scrolling through Facebook piano teacher forums and a teacher asks for a recommendation for a specific style or level, and always the same answers.
 But I also am hesitant to provide what I have discovered.
 Frankly – I do not think that many would share the same appreciation that I have for these composers as I do, and in ways not respect them as they deserve.
 So I choose to keep my little secrets for now.
 And enjoy them on my own.
 To me, the discovery is half the fun, and if other teachers really wanted to find something different, then they would look first, and ask for suggestions later.
-Why would I share my filet if they are happy with their McDonald's?
+Why would I share my salad if they are happy with their McDonald's?

 Maybe that’s dark, but I can live with it.